-If you are an employee and use your cell phone regularly for work, review your employer’s policies regarding the ability to expense part of the cost.
+If you are an employee and use your cell phone regularly for work, then review your employer’s policies regarding the ability to expense part of the cost.
 If properly documented, the reimbursed business expense for phone use is not income to you.
 Not sure?
-Ask your employer.
+Well, ask your employer.
 It never hurts to make a reasonable request.

-If you are required to be in touch with work, as in the case of a sales representative or an IT employee, ask your employer to consider providing a cell phone to you.
-It is much easier to reduce your billing for personal use, than to eat the expense without a valid tax deduction.
+If you are required to be in touch with work, as in the case of a sales representative or an IT employee, then ask your employer to consider providing a phone to you.
+It’s much easier to reduce your billing for personal use, than to eat the expense without a valid tax deduction.

 Business Expense Versus Miscellaneous Business Deduction

 As an employee with unreimbursed business use of your cell phone, the old tax rules allowed you to deduct unreimbursed business expenses in excess of 2% of your Adjusted Gross Income.
 Beginning in 2018, this tax deduction is gone!
 Thankfully, business cell phone use as a sole proprietor is immediately deductible against revenue without the 2% threshold.

 Keeping Records Just Got Easier with your cell phone.

 Thankfully, recent changes in the tax code make cell phone documentation requirements much easier.
 In the past cell phones were considered “listed property” just like automobiles.
 This meant you were required to keep a detailed log of business and personal use in order to deduct the expense.
 This is no longer required for cell phones.
 You still need reasonable documentation to support the business use of your phone, but it is no longer such a painstaking activity.